rathboma/docs/v20.2/disaster-recovery.md

 ### Single-region survivability planning

-The table below shows the replication factor (RF) needed to achieve the listed fault tolerance goals (e.g., survive 1 failed node) for a single region cluster with 3 availability zones (AZ) and at least 1 node in each AZ:
+The table below shows the replication factor (RF) needed to achieve the listed fault tolerance goals for a single region, cloud-deployed cluster with nodes spread as evenly as possible across 3 availability zones (AZs):

+{{site.data.alerts.callout_info}}
+See our [basic production topology](topology-basic-production.html#configuration) for configuration guidance.
+{{site.data.alerts.end}}

 <table>
   <thead>